liuyeah/liuyeah.github.io/_pages/about.md

 - *8/2025*: &nbsp;🥳🥳 Excited to share that I’ll be joining The Ohio State University (OSU) as a Postdoctoral Scholar in Fall 2025!!!
 - *6/2025*: &nbsp;🎉🎉 Received dual Outstanding Graduate honors from both USTC and Anhui Province!
 - *3/2025*: &nbsp;🎉🎉 Successfully defended my Ph.D. dissertation!!! [[slides]](../personal_cv/PhD_Defense.pdf)
-- *1/2025*: &nbsp;🎉🎉 Two papers accepted to DASFAA conference!
 - *11/2024*: &nbsp;🎉🎉 Finished my visiting at HKUST!
 Grateful to my advisor and all I’ve met here!!!
-- *10/2024*: &nbsp;🎉🎉 After four years review, One patent has been granted!
-- *9/2024*: &nbsp;🎉🎉 One paper accepted to EMNLP conference!
-See you in Miami!
-- *7/2024*: &nbsp;🎉🎉 One paper accepted to CIKM conference!
-- *5/2024*: &nbsp;🎉🎉 One paper accepted to ACL conference!

 # 🎤 Talks
 - **_March 3, 2025_**\